Guerrero Jr, Semien power surging Jays past Yanks 8-0

 Taillon (8-6) allowed three runs and three hits in seven innings.
 He lost his second straight start following a 15-start unbeaten stretch.

 Trevor Richards and Tim Mayza pitched a scoreless inning apiece.
-Adam Cimber finished the five-hitter Toronto’s AL-best 14th shutout.
+Adam Cimber finished the five-hitter for Toronto’s AL-best 14th shutout.

 YANKEE ERRORS